 - Elected member duties with other Local Authorities up to 208 paid hours per year. - Trade Union Duties These are set out in the Authority's Facilities Agreement.

-Further advice can be sought from the Shared Services Centre on how to record these types of leave.
+Further advice can be sought from the HR Services traded payroll team (where the school purchases HR traded payroll services from the authority) on how to record these types of leave.